ismrmrd/ismrmrd/doc/README.rst

                          ^               ^                                  ^
                          0              28                                  83

 After FFT, only the central 116 lines are kept, i.e. there is a reduced field of view in the phase encoding direction.
 Center and encoding limits for the readout dimension is not given in the XML header.
-This is to accomodate sequences where the center of the readout may change from readout to readout (alternating directions of readout).
+This is to accommodate sequences where the center of the readout may change from readout to readout (alternating directions of readout).
 There is a field on the individual data headers (see below) to indicate the center of the readout.

 An experiment can have multiple encoding spaces and it is possible to indicate on each acquired data readout, which encoding space the data belongs to (see below).

-In addition to the defined field in the xml header, it is possible to add an arbitrary number of user defined parameters to accomodate special sequence parameters.
+In addition to the defined field in the xml header, it is possible to add an arbitrary number of user defined parameters to accommodate special sequence parameters.
 Please consult the xml schema_ to see how user parameters are defined.
 Briefly, the XML header can have a section at the end which looks like:

 ::